ohler55/ox/README.md

 readable XML.
 Ox also includes options that allow strict, tolerant, or a mode that automatically defines missing classes.

-It is possible to write an XML serialization gem with Nokogiri but writing such a package in Ruby results in a module significantly slower than Marshal.
+It is possible to write an XML serialization gem with Nokogiri or other XML parsers but writing such a package in Ruby results in a module significantly slower than Marshal.
 This is what triggered the start of Ox development.

 Ox handles XML documents in three ways.
 It is a generic XML parser and writer, a fast Object / XML marshaller, and a stream SAX parser.
 Ox was written for